The above links connect to various places that those of a philosophical bent might like to go.

 Ancient religions list the names of many wonderful people who have set out to explore the nature of the mind and what is beyond, perhaps hoping to break through to some other reality or place.
 And the most successful have realised that there is nothing to 'break through' to, and no 'place' to discover.
 In fact, trying to go anywhere other than where we are, right here and now, is just another activity of a (deluded) mind.

-But it is OK to see the point immediately – and it is also OK to take time to mull it over.
-The mind is not the wonderful and mighty thing that we consider it to be in the West but actually the one thing that is blocking us from what we really seek: bliss, peace, love!
+It is OK to see the point immediately – and it is also OK to take time to mull it over.
+The mind is not the wonderful and mighty thing that we consider it to be in the West but actually is the one thing that is blocking us from what we really seek: bliss, peace, love!
 It has been doing it for a long, long time, so it may not stop very quickly.

 However, if our mind sees clearly and totally that it is not wanted, it can become immediately silent, allowing us to experience our true nature instantly.
-At least for a glimpse; the insight may last for a short while or for a longer time.
+At least for a glimpse; the insight may last for a short while or a longer time.
 Earlier in my life, before I came across any of this understanding, I had occasional 'ecstatic' moments that I couldn't explain.
 I just felt supremely blissful, happy, carefree, for no reason.
-Christians describe an experience of 'grace', which may be the same thing.
+Christians describe an experience of 'grace', which may or may not be the same thing.
 If you get that feeling from reading this, stay with it!
 If not, keep thinking about it.
 Most likely you will have to train your mind to shut up!
 There are methods, as I mentioned — and you get encouraging results from the moment you start.

 Play?